 4.41 The extent of cost recovery is another issue which has a significant bearing on the level of prices.
 There are no clear answers to the question of what proportion of cost should be recovered.
 In the overall systems context, the extent of cost recovery cannot be divorced from how the health services delivery system is organized, regulated and financed.
+Because

-Because of this the extent of recovery of hospital costs through pricing varies considerably across different countries30.
+The average cost of treatment per bed in Government General hospitals according to this study is Rs.
+50843.
+But in a hospital exclusively meant for the subscribers of Employees State Insurance (ESI) the cost per bed is more than double at Rs.
+1,58,000 (Goldar 1994).
+ESI hospitals receive partial government support but are not open to general public. of this the extent of recovery of hospital costs through pricing varies considerably across different countries.
 The recovery rate is above 90 per cent in China, about 20 per cent in Indonesia, about 7 per cent in Zimbabwe and less than 5 per cent in large number of developing countries.
 The recovery rate is very high in China mainly because hospitals get most of their revenues from health insurance funds.
 A similar situation exists in some other countries with developed health insurance system.
 In societies where risk pooling in the form of insurance does not exist, full/substantial cost recovery at secondary and tertiary facilities will not be desirable from both equity and efficiency points of view.
 Such a policy imposes substantial financial burden on a family already traumatized by episodes of serious sickness needing tertiary care.
 For a number of reasons discussed below, no society expects an individual to foot the bill of tertiary and catastrophic health care.
 Hospital pricing will have to take into account three broad objectives of efficiency, equity and revenue.